mapninja/Scouts_PDFMAP_Android/README.md

 8. Browse to the folder you want to save the KML file to.
 9. Click on the Check Mark to Export the Placemark Collection to DropBox.

+For more detailed information about setup and use, please see the Avenza Webpage for the app at http://www.pdf-maps.com/